ImtiazVision/Java/Notes.md

 **Classes** are the fundamental components of **object-oriented** applications.
 They are used to construct data types that are specific to the user.
 A **module** is represented by an **object**, and its **definition** is represented by a **class**.

 **Fields** : are also known as a class's member variables.
 This is due to the fact that they include information pertinent to the class's object.

+**Methods** : are a type of attribute that allows the class object to carry out operations using its the fields.